 Equally at home in the classroom as on stage, the quartet has performed assemblies for thousands of K-12 students.
 Their programs are designed to enhance existing curriculums and introduce active listening to ignite curiosity and reflection.
 Beyond these presentations, Tetra maintains several chamber music residency projects with area high schools and has been annually awarded the City of Tempe Arts Grant since 2013.
 Their C.A.M.P curriculum (Communication, Awareness, Musicianship, Personal Responsibility) is an innovative system designed to implement chamber music skills in the orchestral classroom.
 Tetra’s summer chamber music workshops expand on these C.A.M.P. principles and allow students to understand how playing chamber music promotes empathy, teamwork, and self-directed learning.
 In 2014 & 2015, the quartet was selected to present sessions on their curriculum and musical entrepreneurship at the American String Teacher’s Association National Conference.

 As Teaching Artists, Tetra has partnered with Arizona Musicfest, Phoenix Chamber Music Society, SOUNDS Academy, West Valley Arts Council, Young Audiences, and the Musical Instrument Museum.
-Formed in 2010, they chose the name “tetra” after the Latin word meaning four, imagining the power of four individuals uniting in the spirit of change, creativity and collaboration.
+Formed in 2010, they chose the name “tetra”, from the prefix meaning four, imagining the power of four individuals uniting in the spirit of change, creativity and collaboration.

 Our Mission in Action